-Band Demonstration of knowledge and understanding of the clinical task(s) and/or treatment(s) and/or provision of care and support agreed ways of working and regulations/legislation in relation to a clinical task(s) and/or f equipment and/or materials r resources in relation to a al task(s) and/or treatment(s) r provision of care and ort Recording, using, selecting and/or presenting data and/or handling information in relation to a clinical task(s) and/or treatment(s) and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 2 2 The student demonstrates satisfactory knowledge and understanding of the delegated clinical tasks and treatments and/or provision of care and support, that is partially sustained throughout the student's practice.
+Band under task(s and/or Demonstration of knowledge and understanding of the clinical task(s) and/or treatment(s) and/or provision of care and support Application of best practice, agreed ways of working and regulations/legislation in relation to a clinical task(s) and/or treatment(s) and/or provision of care and support r resources in relation to a Recording, using, selecting and/or presenting data and/or handling information in relation to a clinical task(s) and/or treatment(s) and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 2 2 The student demonstrates satisfactory knowledge and understanding of the delegated clinical tasks and treatments and/or provision of care and support, that is partially sustained throughout the student's practice.
 2 The student demonstrates reasonably effective application of the clinical task(s), treatment and/or provision of care and support, that is sometimes in line with best practice techniques and agreed ways of working.
 The student's adherence to the appropriate regulations/legislation is satisfactory and demonstration of the clinical task(s), treatment and/or provision of care and support is sufficiently within the scope of their role and responsibilities.
 The student demonstrates sufficiently use of the equipment and/or materials and/or resources, which are sometimes applied with accuracy and precision.
 The student monitors and maintains equipment and/or materials and/or resources in a reasonably effective way and sometimes ensures that the equipment and/or materials and/or resources are available, correctly located and serviceable as applicable.
 2 The student records, uses, selects and/or presents data and/or handles information in a reasonably effective and partially clear way when assisting with delegated clinical tasks and treatments and/or providing care and support.
 The student sometimes records, uses, selects and/or presents and handles information in line with some local and national policies.
 The student is reasonably effective at developing and adhering to care and assessment plans and clarifying complex information, as appropriate.